 While many adult learners take college courses over the summer, there can still be a bit of an adjustment getting back into the fall term and the ramp-up of activities and events in our lives.
 The following two study tips can help:

 - Create a calendar and stick to it.
-With kids back in school and some fashion and other activities starting in the fall, create a calendar on your smartphone, tablet, computer, or even an old-fashioned, handwritten one.
+With kids back in school in some fashion and other activities starting in the fall, create a calendar on your smartphone, tablet, computer, or even an old-fashioned, handwritten one.
 This will help you map out your days, weeks, and months to ensure you will have enough study time for your coursework and know exactly when those important quizzes, exams, and term papers are coming up.

 - Create a folder for each of your fall classes.
 Whether this is an electronic folder on your computer or a handy paper one, make sure you have a set space for each class you are taking this fall.
 Keep your syllabus, course documents, term papers, notes, and anything else that is relevant to a particular class here.
 Doing so will ensure you don’t mix up any of your class materials.
 When it’s time to study, you’ll know exactly where to look for specific information.